Muskaan-Adil/Hybrid-Movie-Recommender/README.md

 *(if you wish to expand in future)*

-* You can add collaborative similarity heatmaps.
+* Collaborative similarity heatmaps
-* Genre frequency histograms.
+* Genre frequency histograms
-* User demographic distributions.
+* User demographic distributions

 ---